-Wondering how to pay off your interest only mortgage?
+Can you use equity release to pay off your interest only mortgage?

-If you’re wondering how to pay off your interest only mortgage, you’re not alone.
 According to the Financial Conduct Authority, 40,000 over 65s will come to the end of their interest only mortgage each year until 2032.

 Why so many?
 Until the 2008 financial crash, interest only mortgages were a popular choice, providing an affordable way to buy a home.
 This is because the monthly repayments only cover the interest not the capital, which isn’t repaid until the end of the mortgage term.
 To meet this final payment, you need to have some form of finance in place that should ultimately be worth enough to clear it.